 Kids disappear into their rooms and don’t come out until they’re hungry

 Also true.
 But when did we forget that this is a normal part of being a teenager?
 I never left my room when I was a teen.
-Does the fact that I was reading books rather than playing games make that much of a difference?
+Does the fact that I was reading books rather than playing games or watching YouTube videos make that much of a difference?
 Sure, I polished my reading skills, but as far as social isolation, there wasn’t a bit of difference.

 Most teens go through a phase where they aren’t that interested in hanging out with good ol’ mom and dad.
 Today’s teens just have different methods of entertaining themselves than we did.